How an onslaught of lies about COVID-19 overwhelmed our sense of what’s true

 — Ali Velshi (@AliVelshi) March 25, 2020

 After conferring with Fauci and Dr. Deborah Birx, an immunologist who is helping the White House coordinate a response to the coronavirus, President Trump said social distancing measures should stay in effect until April 30.
-Alabama Governor Kay Ivey, who had previously resisted a shelter-in-place order, has decided to close non-essential businesses until April 17th, but is only recommending that people stay home rather than enacting a statewide mandate (only Birmingham residents are required to stay home).
+Alabama governor Kay Ivey, who had previously resisted a shelter-in-place order, has decided to close nonessential businesses until April 17 but is only recommending that people stay home rather than enacting a statewide mandate (only Birmingham residents are required to stay home).

 Efforts by Fauci and Birx show there is hope that Trump may ultimately listen to science and act accordingly.
 But regardless of whether Trump always sides with medical experts, he has given his audience the impression that he doesn’t have to.
-This division between Trump and scientists makes it seem like reality is always up for discussion.
+This division between Trump and scientists makes it seem as if reality is always up for discussion.
 When reality is not firm, it gives Trump an opportunity to mold it.

 Though Trump is now extending social distancing guidelines, he has already said that hurting the economy could be more disastrous than the coronavirus itself—something people who place their trust in Trump will be unlikely to forget.
 For some, this back and forth may inspire a cavalier attitude towards social distancing or even a sense that the coronavirus is a hoax.
 Others will look for information elsewhere, whether that’s MSNBC, Fox News, or an alternative purveyor of information.

-When people don’t know who to trust, then inevitably people will look to sources that jive with their understanding of reality, regardless of their dedication to the scientific truth.
+When people don’t know who to trust, then inevitably they will look to sources that jibe with their understanding of reality, regardless of their dedication to the scientific truth.
 If we all trust different sources, we will follow different guidelines.
 While that’s not ideal for a democratic society during normal times, it’s especially problematic in the midst of a pandemic.
 Fighting COVID-19 effectively requires everyone to be on the same page, adhering to the same rules.
 That’s how lockdowns can effectively reduce virus transmission.

-The United States’s disjointed approach to curbing the virus spread is the reason some pundits believe that the U.S. is not “flattening the curve.”
+The United States’s disjointed approach to curbing the virus’s spread is the reason some pundits believe that the U.S. is not “flattening the curve.”
 The growing number of cases certainly supports that notion.
 As of this writing, the U.S. is hurtling towards 200,000 cases of COVID-19.
 While that has immense implications for how many people ultimately succumb to COVID-19, there are still larger repercussions.

 “[Trump] has ushered the society along towards the pole of just not knowing what to believe,” Barrett says, which has made us “skeptical of everything and susceptible to being manipulated to do anything.”